California Laws Surrounding Tipped Employees

 Since servers are paid less than minimum wage, tips are vital to their income.
 Under federal law, employees must receive enough tips to make up the difference that comes from being paid so little.
 Employers can count an employee’s tips towards their obligation to pay minimum wage in a practice called a tip credit.

 Your employer can only take a tip credit only if you regularly earn more than $30 in tips per month.
 The federal government allows the maximum tip credit to be $5.12.
 This means that employers may pay tipped employees as little as $2.13 per hour, as long as the employee makes enough in tips to earn at least $7.25 per hour, the current federal minimum wage.

 Contacting an Attorney

-If you suspect your employer is being dishonest about tipping practices, then you should contact an unpaid overtime lawyer Los Angeles who will be well-versed in California labor laws.
-You and your Los Angeles workplace lawyer can review the situation and figure out if you need to sue for unpaid wages.
+If you suspect your employer is being dishonest about tipping practices, then you should contact an attorney who is well-versed in California labor laws.
+You and your legal counsel can review the situation and figure out if you need to sue for unpaid wages.